8 Powerful Benefits of Cross-Training Every Runner Should Know

 Replace A Day Of Running

-One option is to replace one of your days of running, ideally one of your easy days, with a cross-training activity that will give you either an added benefit or similar benefits to running.
+One option is to replace one of your running days, ideally one of your easy days, with a cross-training activity that provides either an added benefit or benefits similar to running.

-For example, adding a cycling workout will contribute to your leg strength and power and work your aerobic fitness without the pounding of running.
+For example, adding a cycling workout will build leg strength and power and improve your aerobic fitness without the pounding of running.

-Another example of cutting out one day of foot-ground impact but maintaining a running-like movement would be the elliptical trainer.
-Take your 45-minute easy run, and be sure to keep the same perceived effort as you would on the road or trail on the elliptical machine.
+Another example of cutting out one day of foot-ground impact while maintaining a running-like movement is the elliptical trainer.

 Active Recovery

-If you are more of an experienced athlete and accustomed to a high training load, add a cross-training workout to your training plan as an active recovery instead of replacing it with a run.
+If you are a more experienced athlete accustomed to a high training load, add a cross-training workout to your plan as active recovery rather than replacing it with a run.

 A great option would be a midday or evening swim after a tough interval workout or long run.
 Swimming is a no-impact cross-training activity that can help you recover from strenuous workouts.

 Take 30 minutes and do some relaxing laps in the pool.
 Mix up your strokes and have some fun.
-You will feel your muscles relax as you do so and feel even more energized and recovered for your next running workout.
+You will feel your muscles relax as you do so, and you will feel even more energized and recovered for your next running workout.

 A person's feet move on the elliptical machine.